react-native-webrtc/react-native-incall-manager/README.md

 InCallManager.stop({busytone: '_DTMF_'}); // or _BUNDLE_ or _DEFAULT_
 ```

-if you want to use ringtone:
+If you want to use ringtone:

 ```javascript
 // ringtone is basically for INCOMING call. it's independent to start() and stop()